gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 Store Purchases" and choose _Don't Allow_ for "Installing Apps":

 {% image src="lockdown-iphone/dont-allow-installing-apps.png" caption="Remove authority to install apps, or they can re-install" alt="what you forgot locking down your kid's iPhone: remove authority to install apps to prevent more unsafe iMessage apps" /%}

+{% callout type="warning" alt=true %}

+This same exploit exists on the Messages app **for the Mac.** Unfortunately, there doesn't seem to be a similar way to delete the app on macOS.
+If your child uses a Mac computer, the only way to remove this is by deleting the Messages app, or using an internet filter program like [Gertrude](/) to block searching for innappropriate images.

+{% /callout %}

 {% /click-to-reveal %}